lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

     Both the CoreAXI4Interconnect and the PF AXI LSRAM will have to be configured.
     The AXI ID Width of both the modules will have to be matched, as well as the address space of the only slave will have to be configured.
-    In this example, LSRAM gets an address of `0x6000_0000` to `0x6000_ffff`, and the AWID is kept to 9 bits.
+    In this example, LSRAM gets an address of `0x6000_0000` to `0x6000_ffff`, and the AWID is kept at 9 bits.

 .. figure:: images/axi-slave-demo.png
     :width: 1040